HardlyDifficult/Tutorials/Quaternions.md

 #### 3.7.2) Quaternion.Angle

 Angle returns the difference between two rotations in degrees.
-This is very similar to the information you get from the Dot product, but returned in degrees which may be useful for some scenarios.
+This is very similar to the information you get from the Dot product, but returned in degrees, which may be useful for some scenarios.

 ```csharp
 float angle = Quaternion.Angle(a, b);